department-of-veterans-affairs/va.gov-team/products/identity/login/sign-in-ctas/README.md

 ## Solution approach

-- Danielle to update content
+- Danielle to finalize content so that it is evergreen after the sign-in transition.
-- Start conversations with design system
-- One final review of content and use cases
+- Teams involved (Identity, CAIA, Health leads) need to review the content to make sure that no use cases are missing, and that directions are missing.
 - Work with design system to get the content into the design system
 - Start working with teams to implement content
-  - We need to see if we have an audit/list of what pages need to be updated so we can track accordingly
+  - We need to see if we have an audit/list of what pages need to be updated so we can track accordingly.
   - Identity will coordinate this and work with teams over time.
 Teams will implement their own changes, and identity witll validate that these updates have been made accordingly.

 ### Key dates